TheIndianProgrammer/Showcase_for_DPS/README.md

 ## DiscBOX- Gaming bot in Discord

 A text-based story-type game bot for Discord made using discord.py and pycord API wrappers for Discord in python.
-*Currently Out-of-Date due to updates in API,the code needs to be revised for this project to work and connect with Discord*
+*Currently Out-of-Date due to updates in API, the code needs to be revised for this project to work and connect with Discord*

 #### Learnt on Tech with Tim